HackerN64/F3DEX3/docs/Documentation/Removed.md

 decal, but with no Z-fighting.
 This has been removed and replaced with the decal fix, which is automatic and does not require any special setup in the display list.

+## `SPTriStrip` and `SPTriFan`

+These commands are still supported in the GBI, but as special cases of `SPTriSnake` with specific sets of directions.
+In addition to covering both of these commands, the `SPTriSnake` command can draw the mirror-imaged 4-triangle strip which `SPTriStrip` could not (without inefficiency), as well as arbitrarily long triangle strips, fans, and other snake shapes via `SPContinueSnake`.